TAC-Insight/fw-api-docs/GraphQL/crash-course.md

 #### Object relationships

-Object relationships will embed a single subdocument in the response.
+Object relationships will embed a single subtype in the response.

 For example, the Customer type has an Object Relationship with a TaxCode.